ionic-team/ionic-site/docs/nightly/api/directive/ionNavButtons/index.md

 example, a toggle button for a left side menu should be on the left side, in this case we'd recommend uses `side="left"` so it's always on the left, no matter what platform.

-Note that the `ion-nav-buttons` must be an immediate descendant of the `ion-view` element.
+Note that `ion-nav-buttons` must be an immediate descendant of the `ion-view` or `ion-nav-bar` element (basically don't wrap it in another div).